microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 only when there's a bug in the caller, such as argument exception.
 But if for some reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->

+With the addition of a determinate mode of ProgressRing, the ShowPaused and showError properties that ProgressBar already has should be aligned in ProgressRing.
+ProgressRing can be used in scenarios where progress is paused, or an error occured during the process.

+The IsIndeterminate property of ProgressRing will default to True for back compatability.

 # API Notes
 <!-- Option 1: Give a one or two line description of each API (type